Paddle tennis

 Paddle tennis (branded as POP Tennis since 2015) is a racquet sport adapted from tennis and played for over a century.
 Compared to tennis, the court is smaller, has no doubles lanes, and the net is lower.
 POP tennis is played with a solid perforated paddle, as opposed to a strung racquet, and a lower compression tennis ball.

 The same court is used for both singles and doubles, with doubles being the dominant and more popular form of play.
-The smaller court size adds a strong emphasis and advantage to net play and allows for a fast and reaction-based game.
+The smaller court size adds a strong emphasis and advantage to net play and allows for a fast, reaction-based game.

 History

-During year 1898, the sport then called paddle tennis was invented by Episcopal minister Frank Peer Beal in Albion, Michigan.
-Afterwards, the sport spread in lower Manhattan where Beal wanted to create recreational activities for neighbourhood children.
+In 1898, paddle tennis was invented by Episcopal minister Frank Peer Beal in Albion, Michigan.
+Afterwards, the sport spread in lower Manhattan where Beal wanted to create recreational activities for neighborhood children.
 In 1915, Beal got the Manhattan parks and recreation department to lay courts in Washington Square Park in Greenwich Village.
-The first tournament was held in 1922, and the United States Paddle Tennis Association (USPTA) was formed the following year.
+The first tournament was held in 1922.
+The United States Paddle Tennis Association (USPTA) was formed the following year.
 (The United States Paddle Tennis Association is not to be confused with the United States Professional Tennis Association founded in 1970.)
 By 1941, paddle tennis was being played in almost 500 American cities.

-Although Frank Peer Beal is known as the game's inventor, Murray Geller, a player in the 1940s and 1950s, was instrumental in creating the modern game.
-Elected chairman of the USPTA rules committee, he wanted to make a game that was more appealing to adults, and instituted features including an enlarged court and an underhanded serve.
+Although Beal is known as the game's inventor, Murray Geller, a player in the 1940s and 1950s, was instrumental in creating the modern game.
+Elected chairman of the USPTA rules committee, he wanted to make a game that was more appealing to adults.
+To do so, he instituted features including an enlarged court and an underhanded serve.

 Scott Freedman won the World's Men's Singles Paddle Tennis Championships 19 times, the World Men's Doubles Championships 16 times, and the World Mixed Doubles 14 times.
 He wrote a book titled Paddle Tennis and Tennis: Anyone Can Play.

 In 2015 and 2016, the USPTA rebranded the sport as "POP Tennis" and changed its name to the International POP Tennis Association (IPTA) to enhance its marketability and distinguish it from similar paddle-based sports, such as Padel and Platform Tennis, which are also frequently referred to as 'Paddle' or 'Paddle Tennis'.

 The name was chosen in reference to the "pop" sound made when the paddle hits the ball.